-The project includes new or improved existing trail segments that are outside of the Caltrans ROW.
 The proposed trail segments would function as multi-use trails for pedestrians, bicyclists, equestrians, and potentially dogs on leash.
 Unlike the trails included in the Build Alternative with Southern Overcrossing and Build Alternative with Northern Overcrossing, work on these trails would be phased and prioritized based on the availability of funding and the ability to secure access rights from multiple public and private landowners.
 One trail overcrossing alternative would be selected as part of the project, as described in Section 1.4.2.
 To ensure connections between the Los Gatos Creek Trail and El Sereno OSP, one of the first regional trail segments to be constructed would connect with the preferred alternative for the trail overcrossing (Trail Nos.
 1 and 9 for the Build Alternative with Southern Overcrossing, or Trail No. 2 for the Build Alternative with Northern Overcrossing).